viet-wego/terraform-hello-world/README.md

         terraform apply myplan

 Wait for Terraform to bring the thing up.
+After finished, run this to see your Jenkins URL:

+    terraform output

-After finished, find your Google Static IP Address named `jenkins-master-static` You can access your Jenkins at: `[your-static-ip-address]:8080`
+You can access your Jenkins with

-User: `admin`
+    User: admin
-Pwd: `Iamnoone`
+    Pwd: Iamnoone